top of page

 The second is the Olympic Downhill race on February 5, at Patscherkofel.

 A huge crowd of more than 60,000 supporters had gathered along the edge of the piste and at the finish line for the star event at the Innsbruck Games.
-Millions of Austrians were sat in front of their TV sets across the country.
+Millions of Austrians sat in front of their TV sets across the country.

 The man to beat was Swiss Bernhard Russi, title-holder after his victory at the Sapporo Games in 1972.
 Setting off with bib 3, he performed a solid run and crossed the finish line with a time of 1:46.06, giving him the lead.

 Franz Klammer recalls, “By the time I walked into the starting gate, I knew I am going to win.
 I was so convinced that I can do it.
 But I knew I had to risk everything.
-I was so focused, I was so concentrated, just on the run and then halfway down, I was looking at the crowd, kind of now I'd better do something to win the race.
+I was so focused, I was so concentrated, just on the run, and then halfway down, I was looking at the crowd, kind of now I'd better do something to win the race.
 So I changed the line completely.
 But I felt, you know, they were really pushing me”.

 Passing the finish line, the time showed 1:45.73.
 Russi was beaten by 33 hundredths of a second.
 “Really the whole mountain was shaking when Franz came down”, he recalls.
 “And I personally think there is somewhere that power from spectators they can pull him down.
 I think that gave him the extra kick, there was something in the air, he could not lose that race, no way.
 Finally, he also skied a line in the final pitch which I’m sure he never recognized.
 Nobody went there to see if it was possible or not.
 He just went down the straight line which normally everybody said it’s just impossible, you can’t stand this.
 He just did it!”.